-The Commission recommends that the Utilities conduct evaluations of system extensions both from a social perspective and a utility perspective.
-For the social perspective, the Commission recommends that the Utilities apply a social discount rate and for the utility perspective a discount rate based on a utility's cost of capital.
-In cases where these two analyses lead to conflicting results, additional evaluation may be requested.
-For reasons discussed above, the Commission is not prepared at this time to recommend the REA proposal for applying the customer's discount rate for one component of the calculation.
+The Commission directs the Utilities to conduct evaluations of system extensions both from a social perspective and a utility perspective.
+For the social perspective, the Utilities are to apply a social discount rate and for the utility perspective, a discount rate based on the utility's cost of capital.
+In cases where these two analyses lead to conflicting results, additional evaluation will be required as illustrated in Chapter 6.
+For reasons discussed above, the Commission is not prepared at this time to adopt the REA proposal for applying the customer's discount rate for one component of the calculation.